-We are thrilled to be celebrating 65 years of business in 2019!
+We are thrilled to be celebrating over 65 years of business!

 In 1954 Paul and Katherine Richert started Richmond Auction and Furniture in Richmond, Indiana.
 In 1982 their son, auctioneer Roger Richert, took over the reins of the family business.